apify/apify-docs/sources/platform/actors/development/programming_interface/status_messages.md

 sidebar_position: 3
 ---

-**Learn how to use custom status messages to inform user about the progress of an Actor.**
+**Learn how to use custom status messages to inform users about the progress of an Actor.**

 ---